playermissile/dli_tutorial/index.rst

 On the Atari, a unit called the color clock is the smallest portion of a scan line that can be displayed with an arbitrary color.
-There are 228 color clocks per scan line, of which about 160 were typically visible on a TV display in the 1970s when the Atari was developed.
+There are 228 color clocks per scan line, of which about 160 were typically visible on a cathode-ray TV display in the 1970s when the Atari was developed.
 This corresponds to the 160 pixel horizontal resolution of Antic Modes B through E in the standard width playfield.
 Antic Mode F (Graphics 8 in BASIC) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.